harrytruman/logstash-vmware/README.md

 Logstash with ESXi and vCenter
 ===============

-**Note: Everything here is still valid/functional for ESXi/vSphere 5.x and some newer versions, but it's unmaintained.
+**Note: Everything here is still valid/functional for ESXi/vSphere 5.x and some newer versions, but this repo is unmaintained.**

 Logstash configs and grok filters for handling ESXi and vSphere 5.x+ messages.